Getting to Vision 67

 Jean Tinguely was on stage with his Rotozaza n 2 (a machine built out of found objects, lots of rusty junk, and

-and then transported them slowly across to the other side where it would destroy the bottles every now and then
+stage and then transported them slowly across to the other side where it would destroy the bottles every now

-chat.
+by to chat.
 After a few minutes he invited us to join him back at his apartment.
-I said I had volunteered to cover the
+I said I had volunteered to

 Then he was out the door and gone."